Graduate Students

 Brittany Blasetti

-Background: Brittany graduated with an A.A. in Psychology from Bunker Hill Community College in 2018 before transferring to Tufts University via the REAL Program, where she graduated with a B.A. in Psychology in 2020.
-During her undergraduate career she has worked in a social psychology lab at Harvard University, the Boston V.A.
-Medical Center’s Neuroscience & TBI unit studying dementia and Parkinson’s disease, and in Dr. Miczek’s psychopharmacology lab studying female aggression.
-Following graduation, Brittany worked for The University of Vermont Medical Center and Larner College of Medicine’s Clinical Trials Office, where she managed and conducted multiple clinical trials in humans.
+Background: Brittany graduated from Tufts University in 2020 and holds both an AA and BA in Psychology.
+She has conducted research at Harvard University, the Boston V.A.
+Medical Center’s Neuroscience & TBI unit and in Dr. Miczek’s Psychopharmacology lab studying female aggression.
+Professionally, Brittany has worked for The University of Vermont Medical Center and Larner College of Medicine’s Clinical Trials Office, where she managed and conducted multiple drug clinical trials in humans.

 Email